 Key TakeAways

-Full eVisa transition is now complete, RQF Level 6 skill threshold applies to Skilled Worker sponsorship, with intensified audits and compliance visits.
+- 2026 Updates: Full eVisa transition is now complete, RQF Level 6 skill threshold applies to Skilled Worker sponsorship, with intensified audits and compliance visits.

 Overview of Sponsor Licence Compliance

 A UK Sponsor Licence allows businesses to sponsor overseas workers, but it comes with ongoing responsibilities enforced by UK Visas and Immigration (UKVI).
 These include maintaining accurate records, reporting changes promptly, and adhering to immigration rules.
-Non-compliance can lead to licence suspension, revocation, or financial penalties, disrupting operations and damaging reputation.
-Audit teams and risk managers play a pivotal role in mitigating these risks through proactive oversight and robust systems, especially amid 2026's stricter digital verification and compliance checks.

-Reporting Duties
+Sponsor Licence Compliance: Reporting Duties

 Sponsors must report specific changes and events via the Sponsor Management System (SMS) within defined timeframes.
 Key duties in 2026 include:

-- Changes to Sponsored Workers
+Changes to Sponsored Workers

-- Worker absences exceeding 4 weeks (except maternity/paternity leave); note some guidance highlights absences >10 consecutive days as critical.
+- Absences: Worker absences exceeding 4 weeks (except maternity/paternity leave); note some guidance highlights absences >10 consecutive days as critical.

-- Visa curtailment or withdrawal of sponsorship.
+- Visa Status: Visa curtailment or withdrawal of sponsorship.

 - Timeframe: Within 10 working days.